15 Tips to Increase Office Productivity

 Time chunking is the process of categorizing tasks.
 Instead of clubbing repetitive tasks together, switch them up with more engaging tasks.
 Time chunking allows for a more organized approach to working and the shift in rhythm allows for a more productive workday.

 It’s easy to get carried away while working on a particular task.
-The drawback of this is that other tasks take a backseat.
+The drawback of this is that other tasks take a backseat and could potentially pile up until they can’t be completed in the given time.
 Setting deadlines for tasks on a daily basis allows for a more efficient work schedule as well as keeps personal accountability at work.

-Regardless of how much one enjoys their work, there will be moments when one gets bored.
-In order to avoid this, it’s always a good idea to listen to the music of their choice.
-Not only does it keep you active mentally but also provides a certain rhythm to the work.
+Regardless of how much one enjoys their work, there will be moments when has trouble engaging in their work without something to motivate them.
+In order to avoid becoming bored or stagnant, it’s always a good idea to listen to the music of your choice.
+Not only does it keep you active mentally but it also allows you to develop a flow motivated by the music and help get you in the zone.

 Being productive is all about approaching work from a strategic perspective.
 Creating a to-do list isn’t enough, there needs to be a method to it all.
 By prioritizing important tasks and completing them first allows for a faster approach to work as well as gives the sense of accomplishment that induces motivation.

-Work is often a collaborative environment.
-Many employees tend to put the team ahead of themselves and while that’s a good thing it does end up affecting their own work.
-If you want to be more productive at work, you need to learn how to say no sometimes.
-Evaluate the urgency of your work and the teammate’s work and if yours is more pressing, don’t hesitate to say no.
+Since work is often a collaborative environment, many employees tend to put the team ahead of themselves.
+While this is a good quality to have, it does end up negatively affecting their own work.
+If you want to be more productive at work, you need to learn how to say “no” sometimes.
+Evaluate the urgency of your work and the teammate’s work and if your’s is more pressing, don’t hesitate to say “no.”

 13. Just Say “No” to Meetings

-There are some meetings that in reality should’ve been nothing more than an email.
+There are some meetings that, in retrospect, should’ve been nothing more than an email.
 While most meetings are useful, there are some that are utterly useless.
-Before planning a meeting or attending one, always analyze whether or not the meeting is needed.
+Before planning a meeting or attending one, always analyze whether or not a meeting is needed.
 If not, consider skipping it by providing a more time-conscious alternative.

 14. Hold Standing Meetings

-Not all meetings are the same.
 In general, meetings can be time-consuming and the alternative for this is to hold a standing meeting.
 Standing meetings last around 10 minutes and are very to the point.
 These meetings are held in the beginning of the day in order to ensure that everyone is on the same page and that no one is wasting time in meaningless formalities.
+For remote working, this could just mean brief check-ins on video calls.

 15. Track Your Activities (Time tracking apps)